Scille/parsec-cloud/docs/hosting/deployment/server-deploy.rst

 Deploy with Docker
 ==================

-This section describes how to install Parsec Server directly on Linux.
+This section describes how to install Parsec Server with Docker on Linux.

 This method is an alternative to the :ref:`Direct installation on Linux server <doc_hosting_deployment_with_linux>`.